miekg/king/README.md

 And then assign it the to `Flags` in Zsh, Bash or Man.

-Note that for completion you give it a *kong.Node and the completion rolls out, for manual creation you give it a *parent\* \*kong.Node and a field name.
+Note that for completion you give it a *kong.Node and the completion rolls out, for manual creation you give it the *upper* `*kong.Node`and a path through the`cmd` field names.
 This is needed because for manual creation a lot of documentation tags are defined on that parent.

 Run the tests to see example files being created.